linkedin/rest.li/src/batch_finder_resource_method.md

 - Can only be Arrays of Record template type, if have to use some other data types like Pegasus Enum, etc as the array item, need to wrap it into a Record Template (`.pdl` schema)

+Please note that "q" cannot be used as QueryParam name for batch finder.
+It is reserved for passing Finder's method name.

 ### BatchFinderResult